 “Some of the equipment is not available in the country.
 Business opportunities therefore exist, for example, to import the equipment and lease/hire them to local contractors,” Kerra said in a statement.

-The Sh260 billion-project, whose bidding closed on August 29, is also expected to be a major boon for cement, steel and iron producers.
+The Sh300 billion-project is also expected to be a major boon for cement, steel and iron producers.

-The construction of the initial 2,000 km of roads, which is set to begin in December at a cost of Sh52 billion, will consume about 60,000 tonnes of cement, 15,000 tonnes of lime and 80 million litres of bitumen.
+Work on the initial 2,000 km of roads, which is set to begin in April, will consume 60,000 tonnes of cement, 15,000 tonnes of lime and 80 million litres of bitumen.

 The government has adopted a new financing model dubbed annuity concessions where contractors will borrow money from local commercial banks to implement projects with the Treasury acting as a guarantor.

-Under the new model, a contractor will design, construct, finance and maintain the road for 10 years before handing it over to the government.
+Under the new model, a contractor will design, construct and maintain the road for up to 10 years before handing it over to the State.

 This is aimed at improving efficiency among local contractors while ensuring availability of funds to prevent time and cost overruns that have been experienced in the past.